Code-Institute-Submissions/portfolio-18/TESTING.md

 ## Contact form

      Go to the "Contact" page.
 Try to submit the empty form and verify that an error message about the required fields appears.Try to submit the form with an invalid email address and verify that a relevant error message appears.Try to submit the form with all inputs valid and verify that a success message appears.

+## Login Panel
+     Try to log in on login panel with credentials: login: admin@gmail.com, password: admin If it works it should redirect to admin panel.
+     Try to log in with different credentials.
+If its wrong it should redirect to permission denied page

+## Admin Panel

 ## Responsiveness on small devices